kaushikkanetkar/kaushikkanetkar.github.io/_posts/2017-08-10-titanic-kaggle.markdown

 Here we go, quite an improvement.

 Tensorflow has another classifier called "Deep and Wide".
 This model actually combines the LinearClassifier and DNNClassifier to create a DNNLinearCombinedClassifier.
-Focus here is to use befits of both models.
+Focus here is to use benefits of both models.

 More details are presented in this [post](https://www.tensorflow.org/versions/r0.12/tutorials/wide_and_deep/)

 > One can make use of "crossed columns" to explicitly notify the classifier about a certain feature interaction.
 Idea behind this is to reduce feature engineering effort.